5 Guitar Tips to Take Your Playing to the Next Level

 5. Get the right guitar.

 The right technique on the wrong guitar can throw a wrench in your playing.
-If all you have is an acoustic guitar, your going to have a hard time playing metal techniques.
+If all you have is an acoustic guitar, you’re going to have a hard time playing metal techniques.

 On the other hand, a Flying V with high-gain pickups will ruin your folksy ballads.
 You need to choose the right guitar for the job.